WishKnish/KnishIO-Technical-Whitepaper/README.md

 Tokens are stored in users’ wallets.
 Each wallet address can accommodate only a single type of token, so a user holding multiple tokens would have a wallet address for each of them, each with its own position for signing molecules.

-There are three fungibility modes:
+There are presently three fungibility modes supported:

 1. **Fungible** tokens rely on the `balance` field of a wallet to track how much balance remains.
 This is the "default" behavior.
-2. **Non-fungible tokens** rely on `token_units` to describe unique nonfungible units of the token.
+2. **Non-fungible tokens** rely on `token_units` to describe unique nonfungible units of the token using structured metadata.
 3. **Partially-fungible ("stackable") tokens** use a combination of `balance`, `batch_id`, and metadata attached to the wallet and/or token to fulfill their use case.

+There are also two replenishment modes supported:

+1. **Replenishable** tokens can be re-issued as needed after creation, and there is no limit on the maximum supply amount.
+2. **Non-Replenishable** tokens cannot be re-issued, so the initial supply minted will represent the final maximum supply amount.

 ---